The Restaurant Capital Lifecycle | Liberty Capital Group

 EBITDA Multiple

-What increases your multiple: Documented management team that survives your absence.
-Multiple revenue streams (dine-in, catering, delivery, retail).
+What increases your multiple: A GM who survives your absence.
+Multiple revenue streams.
 Long lease with renewal options.
-Diversified customer base.
-Clean books — 3 years of tax returns that match your claimed EBITDA.
-Brand equity with measurable customer loyalty.
-Any proprietary product, sauce, or IP that a buyer couldn't easily replicate.
+Clean 3-year books matching your tax returns.
+Proprietary product or IP a buyer couldn't replicate.

 Simpler process